theappbusiness/SwiftObserverSet/README.md

 `TABObserverSet` is a fork of [`SwiftObserverSet `](https://github.com/mikeash/SwiftObserverSet), created by Mike Ash.

 Credit should be given to Mike Ash for the original idea.

+## License

+TABObserverSet is available under the MIT license.
+See the LICENSE file for more info.